Trout's grand slam powers Angels past Rangers, 5-1

 Isiah Kiner-Falefa had an RBI single in the fifth for the Rangers, who couldn't match the Angels' big hits.

 Tyler Skaggs (1-1) pitched 6 1/3 innings of five-hit ball in a strong outing for the Angels, earning his first victory since July 25.
 The left-hander won his third consecutive start against Texas, giving up just two earned runs in 17 1/3 innings.

 Pujols connected on the first pitch of the seventh inning by Adrian Sampson.
-He got his 1,984th career RBI, eight behind Babe Ruth for fifth place in baseball history.
+The three-time NL MVP got his 1,984th career RBI, eight behind Babe Ruth for fifth place in baseball history.

 David Fletcher had three hits, reached base four times and stole a base in his first game of the season as Los Angeles' leadoff hitter.
 The spot has been troublesome in recent years for the Angels, but Fletcher is likely to get more chances to claim the role.

-Angels: Kole Calhoun ran into the right field wall while attempting to catch Guzman's double in the third, but he stayed in the game after a long consultation with LA's training staff.
-Calhoun left the game in the seventh inning after striking out three times.
+Angels: Kole Calhoun ran into the right field wall while attempting to catch Guzman's double, but he stayed in the game after a long consultation with LA's training staff.
+Calhoun then left in the seventh after striking out three times.

 Late-spring acquisition Chris Stratton (0-1, 8.31 ERA) makes his Angel Stadium debut after getting raked by Seattle in his first appearance for the Halos.
-Shelby Miller (0-0, 4.91) will make his second start for the Rangers in the finale of the four-game series.
+Shelby Miller (0-0, 4.91 ERA) will make his second start for the Rangers in the finale of the four-game series.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.